letsgotoplay/E4-Examples/README.md

 an lombok custom annotation handler to produce static method for annotation class at compile time.

 ## Annotation example
-the client to use annotations
+the client to use annotations.
+Use Java Decompiler to check generated "SingletonExample.class"